 Careers & Outcomes

-With the analytical, evaluative and communication skills you learn in your politics courses, you will be in high demand by employers in our increasingly service-based, post-industrial economy.
+With the analytical, evaluative and communication skills you learn in your politics and economics courses, you will be in high demand by employers in our increasingly service-based, post-industrial economy.
 Skills like these will give you a wide range of career options in the public, private, and nonprofit sectors.

 Here are a few career possibilities for political science and international relations majors: